- Among the attribute-based encryption topics covered on this page:

 - Contributions of attribute-based encryption: By Brent Waters

-At Upgrade 2021, the NTT Research Summit held on September 20-21, 2021, Dr. Kei Karasawa, NTT Research Vice President of Strategy, presented a demonstration of some of the practical personal and business use cases for attribute-based encryption, including one centered on the concept of a digital wallet.
+At Upgrade 2021, the NTT Research Summit, Dr. Kei Karasawa, NTT Research Vice President of Strategy, presented a demonstration of some of the practical personal and business use cases for attribute-based encryption, including one centered on the concept of a digital wallet.

 Rather than carry a driver’s license, credit cards and the like in a physical wallet, a digital wallet would hold them on a smartphone.
 The wallet could also hold sensitive information such as a social security number, date of birth, and health records.
 But this presents a privacy risk, in that someone who is legitimately authorized to scan your phone, say to see your driver’s license, may be able to access other private information.